Join The Shrike Force

 Determining the cause of the decline for the Loggerhead Shrike is going to take a year-round, tri-national effort.
 The scope of this work is beyond existing resources in government, academic and non-government conservation organizations alone.
 We need you!

-That’s why we are launching groups of citizen scientists — our Shrike Force teams — across North America.
+That’s why we will soon be launching groups of citizen scientists — our Shrike Force teams — across North America.
 A team can range from only a handful of individuals to a coordinated ornithological or naturalist group initiative.
 Each team will undertake surveys to identify breeding and wintering sites for the species and conduct regular monitoring after banding has been undertaken.

 This crucial information will help us: